A comprehensive clean bulk meal plan (guide to clean bulking)

 Back to science class.

 As well as providing us with more energy for exercise creatine helps to speed up the recovery process by activating satellite cells which help micro-tears heal after exercise.
 Creatine increases the amount of anabolic hormones in our bodies which aids recovery.
 Creatine also allows for improved cell hydration which prevents muscle cramps.
-Some people think that creatine is some kind of wonder supplement or even anabolic steroid that will dramatically increase strength and muscle mass.
+Some people think that creatine is some kind of wonder supplement or even an anabolic steroid that will dramatically increase strength and muscle mass.
 We have all heard the gym or dressing room chats among younger fitness enthusiasts who hold this belief.

 Did someone say steroids?